astridhanghoej/gettingandcleaningdata/codebook.md

 Use for loop and gsub to rename vars using

 ###From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+uses aggregate to make the new tidy data set. exports it as txt.